10 questions answered on why we need a treaty to make global corporations respect human rights.

 A treaty could also improve redress, which could open up avenues for victims to seek justice.
 Multinationals would no longer be able to wash their hands of responsibility by pushing the blame on to their local subsidiaries.
 A strong treaty would also allow communities to be able to take foreign companies to court in their own country.

 A treaty is not about being anti-business, it’s about responsible business.
-Jobs and economic growth can allow communities to lift themselves out of poverty.
+Jobs and economic growth can allow communities to escape out of poverty.
 This campaign is not anti-business, it’s about ensuring that the hunt for profit does not violate human rights in the process.

 Campaigns targeting individual companies can be effective at highlighting bad behaviour and sometimes result in changes after ‘naming and shaming’.
 But what we really need is a level playing field, and global rules that are enforceable and which all companies have to obey.